How We Create eCommerce Websites with Scrum?

 - Test execution (testing is carried out as per the test plans and test cases created by the team)

-- Software testing in performance lab (to make sure no bug gets through, we conduct software testing services like unit testing, integration testing, system testing, and acceptance testing.)
+- Software testing in the performance lab (to make sure no bug gets through, we conduct software testing services like unit testing, integration testing, system testing, and acceptance testing.)

 6. Implementation and Deployment